biang404/robotic-factory-simulator/README.md

 4. Now you can use **Open Canvas** and **Save Canvas** operations.

 > ⚠️ Note:
-> - You must first save a model before you can see it in the list of available models.
+> - I have already prepared two models so you don't have to save one.
-> - You do **not** need to add a file extension when saving.
+> - If you want to save a model, do **not** to add a file extension when saving.

 ---